Tag Archives: pickpocket

 How to spot a pickpocket

-To prove this point, the police in Sterling Heights, Michigan have alerted the public that they should not assume that the sweet old lady in a hat they see standing next to them in the mall is so sweet after all.
+To prove this point, the police in Sterling Heights, Michigan, have alerted the public that they should not assume that the sweet old lady in a hat they see standing next to them in the mall is so sweet after all.
 She just may be part of an organized crime gang!

 Police in an upscale Detroit suburb say an all-female criminal ring, made up of middle-aged and elderly women, is running a sophisticated con in which they allegedly pick the pockets of unsuspecting shoppers and use the stolen credit cards elsewhere.
-The group which police nicknamed the “Mad Hatters,” is a pickpocket ring is made up of at least six women who frequently wear hats to disguise their identities and have allegedly swiped more than $500,000 in the past year and a half, authorities say.
+The group, which police nicknamed the “Mad Hatters,” is a pickpocket ring made up of at least six women who frequently wear hats to disguise their identities and have allegedly swiped more than $500,000 in the past year and a half, authorities say.
 One bank alone estimated it had lost at least $200,000 at the hands of the hatters.
 Travelers should be very aware that pickpockets come in all shapes, ages, colors, and ages.

 Here are a few tips to help spot a pickpocket before they strike